How does the Swiss Transfer Ticket work?

-There are a few cable cars that allow free traveling on the first and last day.
+There are a few cable cars that allow free traveling on the first and last day if you need them to get from/to your destination.
 In such cases you may need to get a ticket as access gates require a specific ticket type.
 You can get a free ticket upon presenting your Swiss Transfer Ticket.

 Discounts on additional trips